openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

           conditions:
             next-hop-group:
                 config:
                     name: "nhg_A1"     # new OC path needed, string related to /afts/next-hop-groups/next-hop-group/state/next-hop-group-id (what about MBB / gribi is not transactional, a delete might fail and and add might succeed)
+                    name: "nhg_A1"     # new OC path needed, string related to /afts/next-hop-groups/next-hop-group/state/next-hop-group-id (what about MBB / gribi is not transactional, a delete might fail and and add might succeed)
           actions:
             config: